TL-System/plato/README.md

 ### Installing Plato with MindSpore

-Though we provided a `Dockerfile` for building a Docker container that supports MindSpore 1.3.0, in rare cases it may still be necessary to install Plato with MindSpore in a GPU server running Ubuntu Linux 18.04 (which MindSpore requires).
-Similar to a PyTorch installation, we need to first create a new environment with Python 3.7.5 (which MindSpore 1.3.0 requires), and then install the required packages:
+Plato is designed to support multiple deep learning frameworks, including PyTorch, TensorFlow, and MindSpore.
+For MindSpore support, Plato currently supports MindSpore 1.1.1 (1.2 and 1.3 are not supported, as they do not support `Tensor` objects to be pickled and sent over a network).
+Though we provided a `Dockerfile` for building a Docker container that supports MindSpore 1.1.1, in rare cases it may still be necessary to install Plato with MindSpore in a GPU server running Ubuntu Linux 18.04 (which MindSpore requires).
+Similar to a PyTorch installation, we need to first create a new environment with Python 3.7.5 (which MindSpore 1.1.1 requires), and then install the required packages:

 ```shell
 conda create -n mindspore python=3.7.5
 pip install -r requirements.txt
 ```

-We should now install the latest version of MindSpore with the command provided by the [official MindSpore website](https://mindspore.cn/install).
+We should now install MindSpore 1.1.1 with the command provided by the [official MindSpore website](https://mindspore.cn/install).

-MindSpore may also need additional packages, which should installed if they do not exist:
+MindSpore 1.1.1 may also need additional packages, which should installed if they do not exist:

 ```shell
 sudo apt-get install libssl-dev